Advanced Practice Initial Licensure Instructions

 Note:

 - The APRN may be granted controlled substance privilege provided the nurse practitioner has graduated from an accredited school of nursing, a masters program or higher which contained a separate pharmacology course, and then the APRN is eligible to apply for controlled substance privilege.
 These will be granted as Class II-V inclusive only with all the appropriate fees due to both the Board of Nursing and the DEA.
+CRNAs do not have prescriptive authority in MS.

 Certification and Licensure Applications